Choice of Super

 If your employer contributions are being paid into your West State Super or GESB Super account, you can:

 - Continue to have your contributions paid to us

 You don’t need to do anything and your contributions will continue as usual.

 - Choose another fund

 First, make sure that you understand what will happen after you change funds, especially if your account is a West State Super or Gold State Super account.
-You’ll then need to complete the standard choice form and provide a copy to your employer.
-You’ll need evidence that it is the right kind of fund and will accept contributions.
+You’ll then need to complete the Standard choice form and provide a copy to your employer.
+You’ll also need to provide a letter from your new fund to confirm it is a complying fund and will accept contributions from your employer.

 Gold State Super members

 If you have a Gold State Super account, you would need to withdraw permanently to have your 10% employer contributions paid to another fund.
 Before withdrawing from Gold State Super, we recommend you read the Gold State Super essentials brochure and fact sheets, contact us and seek independent financial advice.
 This is a unique type of super account and you can’t re-join if you change your mind after permanently withdrawing from Gold State Super.

 Factors to consider when choosing a super fund